unisonweb/olddocsite/_includes/abilities.markdown

 - if you type `->{}`, Unison can render it back to you as just `->`
 - if you want Unison to enforce that the function you are writing is pure, then specify a signature for it that uses a `->{}` or a `'{}`.

 🚧 This dual meaning of a plan `->` arrow ('infer' or 'pure' depending on context) is a bit confusing.
-The pure case may get its own style of arrow notation in future, to address this - Unison issue [#???](TODO).
+The pure case may get its own style of arrow notation in future, to address this - Unison issue [#738](https://github.com/unisonweb/unison/issues/738).

 > 🐞 Note, Unison can currently sometimes fail to output its inferred abilities when you do `view` or `edit` (although it does correctly output them at the `ucm` command line when you typecheck your code or do `add`/`update`.)
 This is due to Unison issue [#703](https://github.com/unisonweb/unison/issues/703).
 However, it will re-run its inference again when you next add the code.